torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 Memory offlining is more complicated than memory online.
-Because memory offline has to make the whole memory block be unused, memory offline can fail if the memory block includes memory which cannot be freed.
+Because memory offline has to make the whole memory block be unused, memory offline can fail if the memory block includes memory which canyest be freed.

 In general, memory offline can use 2 techniques.